Apply for a Transcript of a Court or Tribunal Hearing

 How to apply

-Download and fill in form EX107 and read the guidance notes.
+Download and complete form EX107 (external link) and read the guidance notes.

-Return the form by email or post to the court or tribunal where the hearing took place.
+Return the form by email or post to the court or tribunal (external link) where the hearing took place.

 How long it takes